scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 1. Control service administration:

-   - Facility to register ASes and their links and to communicate this to other ASes in the local P-ISD
+   - Mechanism to register ASes and their links and to communicate this to other ASes in the local P-ISD.

    - API for enhosts to learn about all (P-)ISDs that the local AS is part of.